Master of Science in Clinical Research Degree Program

 - Possession of a PharmD degree or currently enrolled as a student pharmacist and will have completed at least two years of training in respective professional school prior to enrollment in the master’s program.

 - Ability to devote at least 70% of time to this program and to the conduct of the scholar’s own research during August to May in at least two academic years.

 - Affirmation of the Professional Conduct Statement (signed during orientation).

 When to apply

 Application to the program is made in winter/spring, and the MSCR program begins the following summer.
-The Office of Student & Curricular Affairs strongly recommends that you wait to apply until winter/spring of your 4th year and that you complete your PharmD before undertaking this course of study.
+The Office of Student and Curricular Affairs strongly recommends that you wait to apply until winter/spring of your fourth year and that you complete your PharmD before undertaking this course of study.

 How to apply

 - Complete the graduate division application.

 - Complete a detailed master’s degree program application.